olarostek/MyPortfolio/README.md

 ## Projects

 I took part in the Avenga company project: Bring Your Friend to Avenga.
-After several weeks of mentoring, I was selected among the candidates to participate the project.
+After several weeks of mentoring, as one of the few, I was selected among the candidates to participate the project.